 Deferred Debt Issuance Costs - Certain costs incurred to obtain financing are capitalized and amortized over the term of the related debt using the effective interest method.
-For the year ended June 30, 2021, the Company incurred deferred financing costs of \$0.6 million.
-For the years ended June 30, 2023, 2022, and 2021, the Company recorded related amortization expense of \$0.2 million, \$0.2 million, and \$0.6 million, respectively.
-Additionally, for the year ended June 30, 2021, the Company recognized a loss on early extinguishment of debt of \$0.7 million related to the debt refinancing in fiscal 2021.
-See Note 9 - Long-Term Debt for a discussion on debt issuance costs.
+For the years ended June 30, 2024, 2023, and 2022, the Company recorded related amortization expense of \$0.3 million, \$0.2 million, and \$0.2 million, respectively.

 Share-Based Compensation - The Company records amounts for all share-based compensation, including grants of restricted stock awards and performance stock units over the vesting period in the consolidated statements of operations based on their fair values at the date of the grant.
 Forfeitures of share-based compensation, if any, are recognized as they occur.
-Share-based compensation costs are included in Selling and marketing and General and administrative expense in the consolidated statements of Operations.
+Share-based compensation costs are included in Selling and marketing and General and administrative expense in the consolidated statements of operations.
 See Note 11 - Share-Based Compensation for a description of the Company's accounting for share-based compensation plans.

 Advertising - Advertising costs are expensed when the advertising first takes place.
-Advertising expense recognized during the years ended June 30, 2023, 2022, and 2021, was \$5.7 million, \$4.4 million, and \$4.4 million, respectively, and is included in Selling and marketing expenses in the consolidated statements of operations.
+Advertising expense recognized during the years ended June 30, 2024, 2023, and 2022, was \$5.8 million, \$5.7 million, and \$4.4 million, respectively, and is included in Selling and marketing expenses in the consolidated statements of operations.